 The Muses were not just integral influences in ancient Greece; their influence pervaded many eras.
 Romans would celebrate the Muses just as avidly as the Greeks, and during the Renaissance period, a time in which Greek influence was hugely revived, many invoked the Muses.

 Poets, writers, and painters, such as Shakespeare, Dante, Rossetti, and Milton all praised the Muses in their works.
-Shakespeare in Henry V writes, “O Muse of fire, that would ascend!” and Milton in Paradise Lost proclaims, “Restore us and regain the blissful seat, sing heavenly muse…”
+Shakespeare in Henry V writes, “O for a Muse of fire, that would ascend!” and Milton in Paradise Lost proclaims, “Restore us and regain the blissful seat, sing heavenly muse…”

 The term “muse” has evolved to mean “someone who inspires” and so painters have often nicknamed their sitters “muses” because they have inspired their wonderful art.
 Writers who have been inspired by people in their lives have also often called such people their muses.